Learn more about WildEarth Guardians Internship Opportunities

 WildEarth Guardians’ Intern Program offers opportunities to students and recent graduates to learn and work in our four program areas (wildlife, wild places, wild rivers, and climate and energy) and in each of our legal, policy, organizing, communications, and development departments.
 We are committed to providing interns with real world experience and quality mentorship from one of our many exceptional staff members.
 We hope you will consider sharing your skills and passion with us in the fight for a more just and sustainable planet.

-Guardians is seeking legal interns to learn and work on litigation in support of our four program areas (Wildlife, Rivers, Public Lands, and Climate & Energy) for summer 2023.
-These are full-time positions of 40 hours per week for 10 weeks, with the potential for stipend funding.
+Guardians’ legal internships provide opportunities to learn and work on litigation in support of our four program areas (Wildlife, Rivers, Public Lands, and Climate & Energy).
+During the summer, these are full-time positions of 40 hours per week for 10 weeks, with the potential for stipend funding.

 Why Choose an Internship with WildEarth Guardians?